pollen-robotics/reachy2-docs/content/help/help/recovering.md

 ## Fast recovering

-The simpliest way to recover from an error (for example an arm not responding anymore) is to **power cycle the motors and restart the services**.
+The simpliest way to recover from an error (for example, an arm not responding anymore) is to **power cycle the motors and restart the services**.

-It as a fast recovery procedure that may cover 80% of unexpected behavior.
+It is a fast recovery procedure that may cover 80% of unexpected behavior.

 To do so:
 1. Suspend your current use of the robot